Future Geothermal Power & Heat sites

 Cornwall is sat above an incredible geothermal resource and Geothermal Engineering Ltd (GEL) have been working hard to identify new sites that would allow us to tap into this resource for clean, renewable, 24/7 power generation.

 As a Cornish company, GEL are excited to be able to build this brand-new industry in Cornwall.
 It will bring much-needed investment to the Duchy, alongside the creation of direct and indirect green jobs.
-We are in the process of achieving planning permission for four new sites, located close to Tolvaddon, Manhay, Penhallow and Mawla.
+We recently achieved planning permission for two sites, located at Penhallow and Manhay, and are in the process of achieving planning permission for two additional sites, located close to Tolvaddon and Mawla.

 More information about geothermal energy and the stages and impacts of a geothermal development can be found in the two scrolling presentations below.